Expiry of holidays

 Agency clause

-In the event of termination of an agency work employment contract regarding a posting that has lasted for more than 26 weeks worked, the private employment agency will be obliged to give the temporary agency worker notice at least 10 calendar days before the termination.
-This does not apply if the temporary agency worker becomes incapacitated for work.
-Failure to observe the notice period, or observe it in full, will result in the private employment agency being liable to pay the temporary agency worker compensation that is equal to the wage the temporary agency worker would have earned during the notice period that the private employment agency failed to observe, unless the private employment agency offers the temporary agency worker suitable work during that period.
+If the placement lasted more than 26 weeks worked, the employment agency will be obliged when terminating the agency work employment contract by invoking the agency clause to notify this to the agency worker at least ten calendar days before termination by operation of law, also during incapacity for work.
+If the employment agency fails to observe the notice period, the employment agency will be liable to pay the agency worker compensation equalling the basic wage that the agency worker would have earned over the notice period that the private employment agency has failed to observe, unless the employment agency offers the agency worker suitable work during that period.

-Temporary agency workers must submit a request to terminate their agency work employment contract to the private employment agency at least one working day in advance.
+Agency workers must submit a request to terminate their agency work employment contract with agency clause to the employment agency at least one working day in advance.

 Early termination by the employee